codedeviate/aicollectioncode/README.md

 # AICollection Code
 Code and snippets found in the [AICollection](https://codedeviate.github.io/aicollection/aicollection.html)

 The basic structure of this code repository follows the same structure found in the AICollection.
-The code is organized by language, and then by topic.
 The code is also available in the [AICollection](https://codedeviate.github.io/aicollection/aicollection.html) website.

-Some sections might nog have any code, but will have links to the AICollection website (in due time).
+Some sections might not have any code, but will have links to the AICollection website (in due time).

 ## Architectures